About Jean Tretter

 Jean-Nickolaus Tretter served as the staff for the collection until his retirement in 2011.
 During that time, he became a major resource for students getting degrees in lesbian and gay studies.
 Most scholarly sins, he believes, come from cultural biases.
 "Archaeologists find two graves, one with the remains of a man, one the remains of two women.
 The traditional interpretation is always that the man had two wives.
 But suppose it was a Lesbian couple with a male slave?
 The cultural bias is built in."

-Even in retirement, Tretter continues to serve on the Advisory Board of the collection.
-He is often sought out by scholars for information about the collection and his knowledge of the GLBT community.
-And he continues to collect materials for the archive.
+Even in retirement, Tretter continued to serve on the Advisory Board of the collection.
+He was often sought out by scholars for information about the collection and his knowledge of the GLBT community.
+And he continued to collect materials for the archive until his passing, December 9th, 2022.

 Explains Tretter, "It's important we create a historical legacy to pass along to future generations.
 It's how the Jews endured thousands of years of persecution, because they had a tradition and a history.
 I would like to have a part in giving Gays and Lesbians of the future something similar to hold on to."